Mika Mármol: Barcelona

 Born in Terrassa, Barcelona, Catalonia, Mármol started his career with FC Barcelona in 2006.
-He left two years later andcontinue his development in the academies of UFB Jàbac Terrassa and CF Damm, before returning to Barcelona in June 2018.
+He left two years later and continued his development in the academies of UFB Jàbac Terrassa and CF Damm, before returning to Barcelona in June 2018.
 He made his senior debut with the reserves on 12 October 2019, coming on as a late substitute for Óscar Mingueza in a 3–0 Segunda División B home win over Orihuela CF.

 On 1 July 2020, Mármol renewed his contract with Barça and was definitely promoted to the B-team.
 He became a regular starter for the side, and scored his first senior goal on 17 January 2021, in a 3–1 away loss against Gimnàstic de Tarragona.

 Mármol made his first team – and La Liga – debut for Barcelona on 15 May 2022, replacing fellow youth graduate Alejandro Balde late into a 0–0 away draw with Getafe CF.

 Andorra

 On 30 August 2022, Mármol signed a two-year contract with Segunda División newcomers FC Andorra.
+He became a regular starter for the club, and scored his first professional goal on 27 May 2023, netting his team's second in a 4–3 home win over Villarreal CF B.

+Las Palmas

+On 11 August 2023, Mármol joined UD Las Palmas, newly-promoted to the top tier, on a three-year deal.